What is Ophthalmology Accounting?

 MetricTypical Outcome

-Optical shop improvement12% to 28% margin through vendor consolidation, adding $89K annually
+Optical shop improvementMargin moved into the high 20s through vendor consolidation, adding roughly $90K annually

-3-surgeon ophthalmology practice with ASC ownership, optical shop, and 2 employed optometrists.
-Total revenue across the practice and ASC was $8.2M, but the owner-surgeons each took home less than they expected.
-Nobody could clearly explain the financial relationship between the practice, ASC, and optical shop.
+A multi-surgeon ophthalmology practice with ASC ownership, an optical shop, and employed optometrists, combined revenue in the $8M–$10M range.
+Owner-surgeon take-home was below expectations.
+Nobody could clearly explain the financial relationship between the practice, the ASC, and the optical shop.

-• ASC cost allocation was subsidizing practice overhead by $340K annually.
-The practice looked profitable, but only because the ASC was absorbing shared costs disproportionately
+• ASC cost allocation subsidizing practice overhead by several hundred thousand dollars a year, so the practice looked profitable only because the ASC was absorbing shared costs disproportionately

-• Anti-VEGF drug wastage billing (JW modifier) was not being submitted, resulting in $74K of unbilled drug waste per year
+• Anti-VEGF drug waste billing (JW modifier) not being submitted, leaving mid-five figures in unbilled drug waste per year

 ASC reallocation

-22% to 38% margin through pricing and implant cost negotiation, adding $121K annually
+Margin roughly doubled through pricing and implant cost negotiation, adding six figures annually

 Premium IOL margin